 At the doctoral level, attendance and interaction around ideas are essential.
-Students are expected to notify the instructor by telephone or text (202-494-4972) or by email (fatouros@usc.edu) of any anticipated absence.
+Students are expected to notify the instructor by telephone or email of any anticipated absence.

 University of Southern California policy permits students to be excused from class, without penalty, for the observance of religious holy days.
 This policy also covers that scheduled final examinations which might conflict with students' observance of a holy day.
 Students must make arrangements in advance to complete class work that will be missed or to reschedule an examination due to observance of holy days.